jess-tech-lab/Pulse-AI/README.md

 ### "What They Say vs. What They Mean"

-Pulse AI doesn't just summarize feedback—it performs **root cause analysis** to understand the underlying user need:
+Threader AI doesn't just summarize feedback—it performs **root cause analysis** to understand the underlying user need:

 | What They Say | What They Mean | Root Cause |
 |---------------|----------------|------------|